 - Dynamic routing gateway (DRG)

-The DRG is a virtual router that provides a path for private network traffic between a VCN and a network outside the region, such as a VCN in another Oracle Cloud Infrastructure region, an on-premises network, or a network in another cloud provider.
+The DRG is a virtual router that provides a path for private network traffic between VCNs in the same region, between a VCN and a network outside the region, such as a VCN in another Oracle Cloud Infrastructure region, an on-premises network, or a network in another cloud provider.

-For fast and reliable connectivity from the on-premises network to Oracle Cloud, Alliance Data chose Oracle Cloud Infrastructure FastConnect.
+For fast and reliable connectivity from the on-premises network to Oracle Cloud, Bread Financial chose Oracle Cloud Infrastructure FastConnect.
 Resource provisioning and management are automated for efficient DevOps.